Virtual Interview Success Tips

 Use your hands if you like, but don’t gesticulate too actively.
 Fast-moving hands can create visual trails across the screen.

 When you’re not talking, be aware of your facial expression.
 Most of the time, when we are listening to someone else, we have a blank expression on our face.
-But on a video conference, a blank expression comes across as a frown.
+But on a virtual conference, a blank expression comes across as a frown.
 Keep a slight smile on your face: not a huge grin, just show a few teeth and raise your cheeks slightly.
 Practice this in a mirror ahead of time.

 Lean in.
 You have probably heard that “the camera adds 10 pounds.”
 One reason for this is that many people lean backwards in their chair, when they should be leaning forward.
 If you sit back and relax in your chair your head will be further away from the webcam than your stomach.
 Unfortunately, the camera latches on to whatever is closest…your gut!
 Plus, when you lean in it shows engagement.